ValleyAudio/ValleyRackFree/README.md

 The drum map is explored using the Map X and Y knobs.
 Finally, the Tempo knob controls the speed of the sequencer.

 To control the sequencer from an external clock, turn the Tempo knob fully counter-clockwise and patch a clock source to the clock input.
-The clock input does not upscale a low frequency clock so you must supply a 32ppqn (pulses per quarter note) clock into it to get the correct tempo.
+The clock input does not upscale a low frequency clock so you must select the appropriate PPQN (pulses per quarter note) resolution for your clock to get the correct tempo.
+4 and 8 PPQN modes can distort certain patterns.

 All controls have a CV input to control them.
 These are the silver jacks.

-Currently the module does not have Euclidean mode.

 ## Todo
 * Topograph
-	* Implement Euclidean mode and ACC alt modes (can be right-click menu items).
-    * Abstract the Grids code into more C++ style code, and try to emulate the behaviour of the module further.
+    * Add swing.

 ## Future